Accounting Information System (AIS)

 Below, we see a visual representation of a simplistic deployment and feedback loop:

-Information systems of all types are lowering the barriers to entry for many businesses with regard to utilizing software as a tool to streamline operations and remain competitive.
+Information systems of all types are lowering the barriers to entry for many businesses, enabling them to use software to streamline operations and remain competitive.
 Accounting information systems are no different.

-For example, if you are someone who is starting a small business or growing an existing one, a software-based solution that displays your accounting data to help you make managerial-level decisions is an incredibly useful tool to gather, analyze, and display information.
+For example, if you are starting a small business or growing an existing one, a software-based solution that displays your accounting data to help you make managerial-level decisions is an incredibly useful tool for gathering, analyzing, and presenting information.

 In the hands of the informed user, the accounting information system can help to provide insights into business deficiencies or areas for improvement.
 It can also aid in reconciliation and in keeping track of capital.
-For larger companies, it can help boost investor confidence and make it easier to practice regulatory compliance.
+For larger companies, it can help boost investor confidence and make regulatory compliance easier to achieve.

 Sarbanes-Oxley and Accounting Information Systems

-The Sarbanes-Oxley Act was a regulation passed after the financial scandals at WorldCom and Enron.
+The Sarbanes-Oxley Act was a regulatory act enacted after the financial scandals at WorldCom and Enron.
 The scandals involved largely accounting-based fraud and loss of confidence, resulting in the creation and passage of the law on July 30, 2002.

 The legislation requires that public companies implement strong audit and regulatory controls that can be provided partially by deploying effective compliance and accounting information systems.
 It helps create market and investor confidence, reassuring the public that the financials are transparent and accurate.